Stock market today: Wall Street opens higher following signal that labor market is cooling

-Futures for the Dow and S&P 500 each rose about 0.4% before the bell.
+Wall Street welcomed the latest monthly labor market snapshot, as it roots for the economy to show signs of lower inflation and cooling job growth so that the Fed will be able to ease up on its rate hike campaign.

-US employers added a solid 187,000 jobs in August, showing how resilient the U.S. labor market is despite an extended campaign by the U.S. Federal Reserve to cool hiring and inflation.
+“If the economy can continue to expand and the labor market can cool at a slow pace, rather than at a rapid clip, then the Fed can afford to leave rates where they are and patiently wait for (current) higher rates to do their work,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.

 The strong job market, along with consumer spending, has so far helped thwart a recession that analysts expected at some point in 2023.
-But they also made the Federal Reserve's task of taming inflation more difficult by fueling wage and price increases.
+But they also made the central bank's task of taming inflation more difficult by fueling wage and price increases.

-Market jitters over the possibility that the Federal Reserve might have to keep interest rates higher for longer — following reports showing the U.S. economy remains remarkably resilient — led to the market’s pullback in August after what had been a banner year.
+Market jitters over the possibility that the Fed might have to keep interest rates higher for longer — following reports showing the U.S. economy remains remarkably resilient — led to the market’s pullback in August after what had been a banner year.

 The central bank has raised its main interest rate aggressively since 2022 to the highest level since 2001.
 The goal has been to rein inflation back to the Fed’s target of 2%.
 The Fed has maintained that it is ready to keep raising interest rates if it has to, but will base its next moves on the latest economic data.